AbeqqalMarouane/MySQL-MCP-Server/README.md

 This repository contains a general-purpose, secure, and efficient **Model Context Protocol (MCP)** server for MySQL databases.
 Iacts as a secure bridge, allowing AI agents and applications (MCP Clients) to interact with any MySQL database without needindirect credentials
 This server is designed to be a standalone, reusable npm package.
 It was originally developed for the [EventScribe AI](https:github.com/AbeqqalMarouane/PromptEnhancing_UsingMCP) project but can be used by any MCP-compatible client
 ## ✨ Key Feature
-- **Dynamic Schema Discovery**: Exposes the full database schema as an MCP `resource`, allowing AI agents to understand thstructure of any database it connects to.
+- **Dynamic Schema Discovery**: Exposes the full database schema as an MCP `resource`, allowing AI agents to understand the structure of any database it connects to.
 - **Secure Read-Only Querying**: Provides a `read_only_query` MCP `tool` that strictly enforces `SELECT` statements, preventinany destructive operations and protecting your data.
-- **High Performance**: Uses a MySQL connection pool for efficient, high-concurrency database interactions suitable foproduction environments.
+- **High Performance**: Uses a MySQL connection pool for efficient, high-concurrency database interactions suitable for production environments.
 - **Simple Configuration**: Uses a clean `.env` file in the user's home directory, keeping credentials secure and separate froclient applications.
 - **Graceful Shutdown**: Includes logic to cleanly close database connections when the server process is terminated
 ## 🏗️ Architecture: The Server's Rol